Asia Literary Review

 The Asia Literary Review was a quarterly literary journal published in English and distributed internationally.
 It included articles of fiction, non-fiction, poetry, and the photography genre.
 The journal first published in Hong Kong in 2000 as a small local literary journal called Dim Sum, founded by Nuri Vittachi.
 Later, Nuri became involved with British businessman and philanthropist Ilyas Khan, who provided encouragement and financial support for the first decade.
 Khan was a Hong Kong supporter of arts and together they created an international showcase for writers from the Asian region.
+The final issue was No. 36, Spring 2019.

 The journal advocated Asian writers by providing a platform for their work to be read in English by international readers.
 The journal ceased publication suddenly and without any explanation in 2019 during the Hong Kong protests.
 After a year-long hiatus on its Twitter account, the Asia Literary Review posted an uncaptioned photo of the goddess of democracy on June 4, 2020, the 31st anniversary of its destruction in Tiananmen Square.